-I was frustrated when I tried to compact virtual hard disks from within Hyper V using the Edit Disk options so I resolved to find a better way to do so without using third party tools.
-It took me a bit of research to learn how to do this but after reviewing lots of options, I settled on the method below.
-I like the fact that you don't need to shrink partitions from within the guest operating system and you don't even need to zero out unused disk space as a lot of other guides recommended.
+I was frustrated with the results when I tried to compact virtual hard disks from within the Hyper-V Manager using the Edit Disk options because I found that it didn't really do anything to reduce the size of my virtual disks so I resolved to find a better way to do so without using third party tools.
+It took me a bit of research to find how to do this but after reviewing lots of different options I settled on the method below.
+I like the fact that you don't need to shrink partitions from within the guest operating system and you don't even need to zero out unused disk space as a lot of the other guides recommended.

-Make sure that your vhd or vhdx is not mounted by any other operating system or virtual machine, and then, from an elevated command prompt enter the following commands:
+Make sure that your vhd or vhdx is not mounted or in use by any operating system or virtual machine, and then, from an elevated command prompt enter the following commands:

 select vdisk file="C:\Hyper-V\sampledisk.vhdx"